Reinforce capitalization for proper nouns, the pronoun ‘I,’ and the beginning of sentences in text with this set of task cards.

 Before You Download

-Use the dropdown icon on the Download button to choose between the PDF or Google Slides version of this resource.
+Use the dropdown icon on the Download button to choose between the color or black and white printable PDF version of this resource.
 Answer cards are also included with this download.

 Make sure students leave your classroom proficient in their capitalization skills by including these activities and resources in your lesson: